 Opening hours: 6:30 am to 8:30 am and 4:00 pm to 6:00 pm

 If you’re planning to spend your upcoming weekend in Shimoga, these are the places you must see.
+Plan a trip to Karnataka for an amazing holiday experience in the land of blissful vibes with your loved ones!
 Let us help travelers find more places to see in Shimoga by commenting in the section down below.

 Looking To Book A Holiday Package?